truenas/middleware/docs/userguide/freenas_services.rst

 Control Services
 ----------------

-:menuselection:`Services --> Control Services`, shown in Figure 11.1a, allows you to quickly determine which services are currently running, to start and stop services, and to configure services.
-By default, all services, except for the S.M.A.R.T. service, are off until you start them.
+:menuselection:`Services --> Control Services`, shown in Figure 11.1a,
+allows you to quickly determine which services are currently running, and to start, stop, or configure services.
+Only the S.M.A.R.T. service is enabled by default.
+Other services default to off until you start them.

 **Figure 11.1a: Control Services**

 .. image:: images/services.png

 A service is stopped if its icon is a red "OFF".
 A service is running if its icon is a blue "ON".
 To start or stop a service, click its ON/OFF icon.

 To configure a service, click the wrench icon associated with the service or click the name of the service in the "Services" section of the tree menu.

 If a service does not start, go to :menuselection:`System --> Advanced` and check the box "Show console messages in the footer".
 Console messages will now show at the bottom of your browser.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy messages.
 Watch these messages for errors when you stop and start the problematic service.

-If you would like to read the system logs to get more information about a service failure, open :ref:`Shell` and type :command:`more /var/log/messages`.
+To read the system logs for more information about a service failure, open :ref:`Shell` and type :command:`more /var/log/messages`.

 .. index:: AFP, Apple Filing Protocol
 .. _AFP: